 Are you Enjoying this Content?

-2. Promote Class Discussion and Peer Interaction
+2. Promote a Positive Learning Environment with Class Discussion and Peer Interaction

 Hold regular class meetings to check in with all of your students and encourage them to express themselves constructively.
 Promote positive interaction amongst your students.
 Allow them to share their feelings, and encourage them to listen to each other, give compliments, express gratitude and practice problem solving together.